Who Is A Freelancer?

 Besides gaining your reputation as a “model” freelancer who can be counted upon, it is important to make customer testimonies readily available.

-Freelance piano teacher Joy Chan invested her own earnings to develop her own website so she can showcase customer testimonials and collect leads to new customers.
+Freelance piano teacher Joy Chan invested her own earnings to develop her own website and has given us SEO website design tips so she can showcase customer testimonials and collect leads to new customers.

 As long as you have a personal online platform (could be a website, LinkedIn, Facebook page, blog etc), don’t waste it.